Apertures, Aspect Ratios, Film Formats

 Most cinemas are set up for two picture formats only, regularly and wrongly known as “FLAT” and “SCOPE.”
 “SCOPE” is an abbreviation for “Cinemascope” and has come to be a slang term meaning “anamorphic,” which refers to any widescreen process by which the image is squeezed on the film and stretched out again on screen.
 “FLAT” is an almost meaningless term that basically refers to anything that’s not “SCOPE.”
 At most cinemas the on-screen difference between the two is almost indiscernible.
 By the way, fewer and fewer cinemas seem to be able to show even 1.85:1, which is supposedly the new world standard.
 I have visited projection booths and measured aperture plates, astounded that some measure as small as about .750" × 350".
 As for “SCOPE” films, well, at many (most?) cinemas, so much of all four edges is cropped off that the scope is all gone.

 Projectionists receive a film, possibly check for damage, and then assemble it, put it on the projectors, and press the GO button.
 Most will not notice that anything is wrong.
-Oh yes, a few projectionists here and there will notice that something seems missing, and will frame up to get an actor’s face on screen, and then be confused when in the next shot a woman drops her purse which disappears off the bottom of the screen.
-Frame down to get the purse back on screen, and then the next shot crops off another actor’s head.
-After framing up and down a few times to follow the action, the projectionist will have to attend to a hundred other things, and will leave the rest of the movie alone, assuming simply that it was poorly made and not worth anyone’s bother.
+Oh yes, a few projectionists here and there will notice that something seems missing, and will turn the framing knob downwards to get an actor’s face on screen, and then be confused when in the next shot a woman drops her purse which disappears off the bottom of the screen.
+Turn the framing knob upwards to get the purse back on screen, and then the next shot crops off another actor’s head.
+After turning the framing knob up and down a few times to follow the action, the projectionist will have to attend to a hundred other things, and will leave the rest of the movie alone, assuming simply that it was poorly made and not worth anyone’s bother.
 Of course, in the above narrative, we’re assuming that there’s a projectionist in the booth, which is seldom the case anymore.
-Nowadays, in the usual semi-automated cinema, an popcorn kid or usher runs up, presses the GO button, and runs back down to make more popcorn or tear more tickets.
+Nowadays, in the usual semi-automated cinema, a popcorn kid or usher runs up, presses the GO button, and runs back down to make more popcorn or tear more tickets.
 No one attends to the machines for the duration of the program.

 Well, maybe I’m being a little mean.
 There are, I would guess, maybe 40 or 50 cinemas in the US, and maybe about another hundred spread through the rest of the world, that have all the formats and use them properly, that have caring managements, and that have captive projectionists who love movies and who know what they’re doing.
 And, actually, when you think about it, that’s a lot.

 Now, suppose you want to spend a relaxing evening at the cinema enjoying the light-hearted old German movie M. As a few people are beginning to recognize, M is not widescreen, nor is it Academy.
-It used the taller MovieTone (a/k/a Photophone) aperture, which is nearly square, somewhere between about 1.18:1 and 1.22:1, depending on how the aperture plate is filed (anywhere from about .800" to about .825" wide, by about .6796" tall).
+It used the taller MovieTone (a/k/a Photophone) aperture, which is nearly square, somewhere between about 1.18:1 and 1.22:1, depending on how the aperture plate is filed — anywhere from about .800" to about .825" wide, by about .6796" tall.
+(I’m simplifying a bit here.
+In the 1920’s and early 1930’s, during the transition to sound-on-film, every studio and every cinema chain had its own peculiar variant, as you can see from The Journal of the SMPE.
+Simplex simplified the matter with its simple retrofit, which consisted of a sliding aperture plate.
+Cinemas could choose either the Silent format and what Simplex called the Standard Sound format of .800" × .6795", or the Silent format and what Simplex called the Proportional format, .800" × .600".
+There was no option for getting all three at once.
+Jack Theakston just informed us that release prints designed to be projected at approximately .800" × .600" had “1930 Sound Spec” written on their leaders.
+Despite all that, if you run these early sound movies at anywhere between .800" × .6796" and .825 × .6796", you’ll be fine.)
 Of the people I have spoken to — whether they be film professors, film historians, film critics, film producers, film archivists, cinematographers, SMPTE members, or projectionists — almost no one has ever heard of this format.
-And I find that a bit strange because it was never a secret; it was written about at length in the cinematography and projection manuals of the time as well as in American Cinematographer and The Journal of the SMPE.
+And I find that a bit strange because it was never a secret; in addition to the The Journal of the SMPE cited above, it was written about at length in the cinematography and projection manuals of the time, as well as in American Cinematographer.
 What’s more, people who deal in older movies run into this format all the time.
-Off-hand I can think of The Cocoanuts, Animal Crackers, Die Dreigroschenoper, Triumph des Willens, the surviving American prints of Sunrise, the circulating release prints of Frankenstein and Dracula that all use this format and NEED to be shown this way without cropping.
+Off-hand I can think of City Lights, The Cocoanuts, Animal Crackers, Die Dreigroschenoper, Triumph des Willens, the surviving American prints of Sunrise, the circulating release prints of Frankenstein and Dracula that all use this format and NEED to be shown this way without cropping.
 Cropping them, even a little bit, ruins them completely.
 And the list I just gave is hardly even the tip of the iceberg.
 I’ve seen and run more movies in this format than I can count.
-Pretty much any optical-sound movie from the early 1920s through about 1931 or 1932 used this format, and in Germany (and I think France and Spain), this format remained the standard through to the early 1940s, I think.
+Pretty much any optical-sound movie from the early 1920’s through about 1931 or 1932 used this format, and in Germany (and I think France and Spain), this format remained the standard through to the early 1940’s, I think.
 Anyway, back to M. The IMDb lists the “Aspect Ratio” as “1.20 : 1” — which is about right.
 As you can guess, that’s rather tall.
 Here’s a frame grab:

 And that’s exactly the way it needs to be shown, without any cropping at all.
 But how many cinemas can perform that feat anymore?
 So most cinemas will run it at widescreen.
 If the cinema you are attending can actually run the recently recognized new world standard, 1.85:1 (chances are that the cinema you are attending will show far less of the image than 1.85:1), the movie would look like this: